 Each investment must fulfil the following threshold conditions:

 - Each investment target must have a credible plan for at least a self-supporting business regarding i.a. competences and financing.
 The Climate Fund may use a longer than normal timespan when assessing the self-sustainability of the proposal.

-- The Climate Fund’s investment must bring a verifiable added value from the state funding as a part of the total investment: the Climate Fund’s investment must enable the project to be realised in the first place, earlier, on a larger scale, or allow it to target Finland in a manner that would not be achieved otherwise.
+- The Climate Fund’s investment must bring a verifiable added value as a part of the total investment: the Climate Fund’s investment must enable the project to be realised in the first place, earlier, on a larger scale, or allow it to target Finland in a manner that would not be achieved otherwise.

 - Alignment with the so called “do no significant harm” principle.
 If the investment is carried out it must not cause significant harm to any of the six environmental objectives included in the EU’s framework* for facilitate sustainable investments: